Dr. Dave's answers to frequently-asked questions (FAQs), mostly from the AZB discussion forum

 Here are the bottom line conclusions from the experiments: The brand of chalk doesn’t really matter much, unless you don’t chalk often or well enough, in which case chalks like Kamui, Blue Diamond, and Magic Chalk (see below) might help; although, chalks like this that persist on the CB can result in more frequent cling/skid/kick.
 Remember, chalk before each shot, and keep the CB as clean as possible.
 Definitely wipe the CB off any time you get ball in hand, and before every game before breaking.

 All of the brands I have tested to date now include: Master, Master pre-flag, Lava, Blue Diamond, Kamui (0.98), Silver Cup, Magic Chalk, Predator, Great White (mako blue), and OB.
 The results for the chalks not covered in the video and article above can be found in the follow-up quotes below.

 The procedures I demonstrate in the video above can be used by anyone to easily do their own comparisons so they can judge for themselves.
 With enough trials and care, good and consistent results can be obtained with a human shooter (i.e., a robot is not required).
 Again, people can judge for themselves.
 I still stand by my main conclusion:

-If you chalk properly before each shot, it doesn't seem to matter which brand of chalk you use.
+If you chalk properly before each shot, and clean the CB often, it doesn't seem to matter which brand of chalk you use.

 They are all equally effective when the chalk is applied properly before a shot.
 I have not been able to measure a difference in performance among any of the chalks tested when the tip is chalked before a shot.